 Not words, but deeds

-Sunday's match will take place in Rotterdam at the stadium which is officially named 'Stadion Feyenoord', but known to the footballing world as 'De Kuip' ('The Tub').
-Even among Ajax fans, De Kuip is regarded as the most atmospheric ground in the country, as the fans are in close proximity to the players.
+The Rotterdam outfit can also take pride in their impressive stadium officially named 'Stadion Feyenoord', but known to the footballing world as 'De Kuip' ('The Tub').
+Even among Ajax fans, De Kuip is regarded as the most atmospheric ground in the country, as the fans are in such close proximity to the players.
 Indeed, it is widely claimed that the Feyenoord fans built the stadium for themselves, as it was an unemployment relief project during the economic crisis of the 1930s.
-This highlights the clubs motto 'Geen Woorden Maar Daden' ('Not words but deeds').
+This highlights the club's motto 'Geen Woorden Maar Daden' ('Not words but deeds').

 Ajax-Feyenoord is also a game which neutral football fans are guaranteed to enjoy.
-Some of the most classic Classics have been littered with goals.
-Just over 42 years since the first meeting the two sides, Feyenoord defeated Ajax 9-4 on 29 November 1964.
-At the beginning of the 1983/84 season, Ajax thrashed their rivals 8-2, but the Rotterdammers got their revenge by winning the league and cup double in that season - and also defeat Ajax by four goals to one in the return match with a side that included Ajax legend Johan Cruyff, who was coming to the end of his playing career.
+Some of the most classic Klassiekers have been littered with goals.
+The sides first met in an entertaining 2-2 draw in October 1921, and just past the 40th anniversary, Feyenoord defeated Ajax by an incredible 9-4 scoreline in November 1964.
+At the beginning of the 1983/84 season, Ajax thrashed their rivals 8-2, but the Rotterdammers got their revenge by winning the league and cup double in that season - and also defeated Ajax by four goals to one in the return match with a side that included Ajax legend Johan Cruyff, who was coming to the end of his playing career.